Evaluating Non-Analytic Functions of Matrices: Complementary proofs

 Thus, it remains to verify the finiteness of $\norm{h^{(m)}}_{TV}$.
 By the duality theorem, $\abs{\tr(AB^T)} \le \norm{A}\norm{B}^D$, where in our case $\norm{B_0^T}^D=1$, and consequently,

-The last inequality can be verify easily using the max norm and the conditions on $f_{i,j}$.
+The last inequality can be easily verified using the max norm and the conditions on $f_{i,j}$.
 Applying Theorem~\ref{thm:Trefethen} to $h$ leads to the required bound due to \eqref{eqn:chebyshev_like_error_to_h}. \end{proof}

-There are two important notes regarding Theorem \ref{thm:error_term_by_term}.
-First, the constant $C$ of the bound is independent of $k$ (the order of the matrix).
-Nevertheless, the size of the largest Jordan form does have an effect and $C$ can be bounded by $\frac{2}{m} \int_{-1}^1 \norm{f^{(m+1)}(t) } dt$.
+There are two important remarks regarding Theorem \ref{thm:error_term_by_term}.
+First, the constant $C$ of the bound is independent of $k$ (the size of the matrix) and can be bounded by $\frac{2}{m} \int_{-1}^1 \norm{f^{(m+1)}(t) } dt$.
 Second, there are no restrictions on the matrix norm, except of being sub-multiplicative.
-We preserve these properties also in Theorem~\ref{thm:convergence_rate}. \begin{proof}[Proof of Theorem~\ref{thm:convergence_rate}] Let $g \colon [-1,1] \to \rms$ be a matrix-valued function defined by
+These observations are also true for Theorem~\ref{thm:convergence_rate}. \begin{proof}[Proof of Theorem~\ref{thm:convergence_rate}] Let $g \colon [-1,1] \to \rms$ be a matrix-valued function defined by

 Note that Theorem \ref{thm:convergence_cheby} guarantees absolute convergence of the matrix Chebyshev expansion of $f$, and thus, $g$ is well-defined since

 On the one hand, $ g(1) = f(A)$ since $T_n(1)=1$ for all $n =0,1,2,\ldots$.
 On the other hand, using the operator of Definition \ref{def:Chebyshev_term_by_term}